 Predicting the weather in Indianapolis, IN, is far from easy.
 That makes it all the more difficult to predict when – or if – your basement is going to flood.
 However, the last thing you want to do is wait for your belongings to sustain water damage as a result of an untimely rainstorm.

 That’s why you may want to consider waterproofing your basement.
 While the process will vary based on the extent of seepage you see on a daily basis, working in advance to protect the items you’ve stored will save you grief in the long run.

 So how does waterproofing your basement work?
 Let’s dive into the details so you can determine which of the available processes would suit your situation best.

 Before you get started or begin formulating a plan, check and see how extensive the water damage in your basement is.
 There are varying levels that each require different solutions.
 For example, if your belongings occasionally get damp, you won’t need to seek out as extreme waterproofing measures as you would if you’re frequently walking through water.

 Once you’ve determined what the extent of your water damage is, you can choose to bring in a contractor.
 While you won’t need a contractor to, for example, install a temporary dehumidifier, you may need a contractor’s assistance undertaking larger waterproofing endeavors.

 The cost of bringing in a contractor will vary.
 If your waterproofing solution is a small one, your costs should not be extensive.
 The more extensive your repairs are, the more you’ll have to pay.
-Be sure to reach out to your preferred contractor to get a quote before you commit.
+Be sure to reach out to your preferred contractor to get a free inspection and estimate before you commit.